revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/HTML.md

 There are multiple ways to set language in HTML
   - By setting content-language in headers for language of the page.
-  - By setting accept-language in headers for list of language that a page accept.
+  - By setting accept-language in headers for list of language that a page accepts.
   - Setting lang attribute in html tag.

 **Example:**